imyourpriest/connectservers/README.md

 # connectservers
-AppleScript and Bash script to mount servers based on hostname
+AppleScript-Bash script used to automatically mount servers based on specific variables such as hostname